stnolting/neorv32/README.md

 The average CPI (cycles per instruction) depends on the instruction mix of a specific applications and also on the available CPU extensions.

-Please note that the CPU-internal shifter (e.g. for the `SLL` instruction) as well as the multiplier and divider of the `M` extension use a bit-serial approach and require several cycles for completion.
+Please note that by default the CPU-internal shifter (e.g. for the `SLL` instruction) as well as the multiplier and divider of the
+`M` extension use a bit-serial approach and require several cycles for completion.

 The following table shows the performance results for successfully running 2000 CoreMark